-If the cold winter weather is against you, head indoors to the famous Jorvik Centre – York’s most popular attraction (booking essential).
+If the cold winter weather is against you, head indoors to the famous Jorvik Centre – York’s most popular attraction (booking essential), and of of the best things to do in York with kids.
 York was home to a Viking settlement some 1,000 years ago.
 In the 1970s, archaeologists uncovered the remains of houses and workshops which are now recreated for visitors to explore.

 This is a museum with a difference, and it is perfect for visitors of all ages, particularly children.
 There are no dusty cases or boring information boards at Jorvik.
 Instead, visitors are taken on a small carriage tour through York’s fascinating Viking history with lifelike waxwork figures and recreated scenes from Viking life.
 Famously, the experience not only offers a glimpse of what Viking York looked like but also how it sounded and how it smelled!

 #4 Take in some festive carol singing in York Minster

 Gothic York Minster is a fantastic cathedral to visit at any time of year but visiting at Christmas and listening to the choir sing carols is a particularly special experience.
 The vast nave fills with the sound of festive voices – it is a moving experience even for non-Christians.

 #4 Enjoy St Nicholas Fair and the York Christmas Markets

 York really knows how to celebrate Christmas.
 Usually starting in November and running through December, the St Nicholas Fair includes a Christmas market, an ice rink, and a Santa’s grotto, among other festive delights.

 Given York’s Viking links, the Christmas market has a definite Scandinavian feel with stalls located throughout the city.
 Expect plenty of warming drinks – mulled wine, hot chocolate, and the like plus delicious snacks and lots of arts and crafts stalls to explore.